 ACT - Managing stress and promoting health

-The Student Health Services course, "ACT - Managing Stress and Promoting health", teaches you how to cope with the stress that is inevitable in daily life, not least as a student.
+The Stockholm Student Health Services' course, "ACT - Managing stress and promoting health", teaches you how to cope with the stress that is an inevitable part of daily life, not least as a student.

 - How can we relate to stress in our daily lives?

 - What is stress and what happens in your body when you are stressed?

 - What should we accept and what can we change?

 - How can we prevent depression or fatigue?